philipcolejohnson/philipcolejohnson.github.io/_posts/2016-06-13-scrambler.markdown

 end
 {% endhighlight %}

 Yikes.
 There had to be a better strategy.

-My next idea was to split the text differently, and by using the regular expression <code>/\b/</code>, which splits on word boundries, I shortened my function significantly.
+My next idea was to splice the text differently, and by using the regular expression <code>/\b/</code>, which splits on word boundries, I shortened my function significantly.

 {% highlight ruby %}
 def scrambler(text)